-(i) Provisions

-Provisions are recognised when the charity has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resource will be required to settle the obligation and the amount of the obligation can be estimated reliably.
+- (i) Provisions - Provisions are recognised when the charity has a present legal or constructive obligation as a result of past events, it is probable that an outflow of resource will be required to settle the obligation and the amount of the obligation can be estimated reliably.

 Provisions are measured at the present value of the expenditure expected to be required to settle the obligation using a pre-tax rate that reflects current market assessment of the time value of money and the risks specific to the obligation.
-The increase in provision due to the passage of time is recognised as a finance cost.
+The increase in provision due to the passage of time is recognised as a finance cost events not wholly within the charity's control.
+Contingent liabilities are disclosed in the financial statements unless the probability of an outflow of resources is remote.